Perchitti/Perchitti_Lauren_SolutionsEngineer_031019/project.md

 		$ sudo service datadog-agent status

 	<h3> If everything has the "OK" next to it then you're doing great! </h3>
+	- If there is an "ERROR", check out this <a href="https://docs.datadoghq.com/integrations/zk/">link</a>

 6. In the Datadog UI >  Infrasructure > Host Map > Click on your host
 	- Notice that "zookeeper" is now visible on your host